 Promote indigenous women’s access to political office though campaign financing; political leadership; skills training; incentives; awareness-raising activities for political parties to nominate indigenous women as candidates; and adequate health, child care facilities, and support services for caring for older persons;

-Ensure that economic activities, including logging, development, investment, tourism, extractive, mining, and conservation projects are only implemented in indigenous territories and protected areas with indigenous women’s free, prior, and informed consent by ensuring their full consultation and meaningful participation in relevant and decision-making processes;
+Ensure that economic activities, including logging, development, investment, tourism, extractive, mining, and conservation projects are only implemented in indigenous territories and protected areas with indigenous women’s free, prior, and informed consent by ensuring their full and effective consultation and meaningful participation in relevant and decision-making processes consistent to international human rights standards and principles.

 In line with the Committee’s General Recommendation No. 30 (2013) on women in conflict prevention, conflict, and post-conflict situations, create spaces for indigenous women and girls to participate as decision-makers in peacebuilding efforts and transitional justice processes; and